Transcriptions and accessibility

 • Practice: Handwritten notes added to the document marginalia at a note at the end of the document are included.
 If the author of the marginalia is known, that is indicated in the note.

-• Reasoning: Notes are included to provide access to handwriting, or other parts of an asset in an effort to provide more equitable access to the resource and provide contextual clues, or potentially contextual clues to a wider group of users.
+• Reasoning: Notes are included to provide access to handwriting, or other parts of an asset in an effort to provide more equitable access to the resource and provide contextual clues, or potentially contextual clues to a wider group of users, including those using screen readers.

 • Examples: